olive-robotics/bots_bento_icra24/docs/rulebook.md

 While placing the KLTs in any park zone is required, teams will earn extra points for parking the KLTs in order of their ID.

+The team can perfrom the task manually by using a joystick or keyboard.
+This can be decided before the thask execuation by team leader.
+The score for manually performing the task will be multiplied with

 ###### 4.11.2 🏁 Technical Challenge
 Teams have the opportunity to present a technical showcase demonstrating a key feature or creative aspect of their system.
 Proposals can include handling static or dynamic obstacles, such as people moving within the arena, to exhibit the robot's capabilities in max 10 minutes.
 The creativity and problem solving has 40%, running a complete task is 30%, and robot design is in general has 30%.